 Price

-I have a secret to tell you: 1 euro homes don't actually cost that much.
+I've got a secret for you: 1 euro houses don't really cost 1 euro.
 As I said earlier, the lucky owner has to commit to carrying out renovation work with local architects and service providers.
 These studies and works represent the main cost of these houses, with amounts that can reach 20 to 30,000 euros, which is still a good deal.

 There are, of course, additional costs, such as the necessary travel to visit the various villages and properties, as well as notary and registration fees.